Must See Nevada & California State Parks In Tahoe

 By: Alex Silgalis

-Did you know that over 78 percent of the surrounding area of Lake Tahoe is public lands?
-This includes miles of beaches, an assortment of hiking trails, a plethora of world class singletrack, and much more for all to enjoy.
-And the diamonds of the public lands crown are the Nevada and California State Parks in Tahoe.
+Did you know that over 78 percent of the surrounding area of Lake Tahoe is public land?
+This includes miles of beaches, an assortment of hiking trails, a plethora of world-class singletrack, and much more for all to enjoy.
+And the diamonds of the public lands crown are the Nevada State Parks and California State Parks in Lake Tahoe.
 Here’s a glimpse of what you’ll find within these heavenly natural oases that make Lake Tahoe so special.

 Directions: Just a short five-minute walk from Heavenly Village via Heavenly Village Way will get you to the entrance of the park.

 The newest Nevada & California state park has made a BIG splash in North America.
 Straddling both California AND Nevada, it’s the nation’s FIRST bi-state park.
 Within the 575 acres, you’ll find a great place to begin exploring Tahoe’s natural beauty.
 The miles of easy to moderate trails feature everything from pine forests to lupine meadows and even rock outcroppings to take in one of Tahoe’s famous sunsets.
 Not big enough?
 If you’re up to it, this park provides easy access to the legendary Tahoe Rim Trail which encompasses the ENTIRE length of the lake with nearly 165 miles of trail.
 For more about this park and what’s there to do, be sure to read our article Van Sickle Bi-State Park – A Hidden Biking, Hiking, Horseback Riding Gem That’s Right Under Your Nose.

 Directions: From the casino corridor, take US-50 East into Nevada.
 Make a left on NV-28.
 About ¾ of a mile on the right you’ll see the entrance to the park.
 Note: There’s a $10.00 entrance fee for all vehicles ($15.00 for Non-NV vehicles.)